yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/hardware-tuning.md

 3. Press **Send** to start the test and observe the chart.
 4. Press **Stop** to halt the test.

+There are various methods for tuning PID.
+When adjusting the PID constants, try increasing P by 1, I by 10, and D by 0.1.
+{.alert .alert-info}

 The two additional checkboxes allow you to define a custom velocity for testing, enabling further performance evaluation.

 The reverse direction option changes the motor to rotate in the opposite direction.